-Although BI tools have been around for decades and many consider the industry mature, the BI market is vibrant, constantly innovating and evolving to meet the ever-expanding needs of businesses of all sizes and industries.
+Although BI tools have been around for decades, and many consider the industry mature, the BI market is vibrant, constantly innovating and evolving to meet the ever-expanding needs of businesses of all sizes and industries.
 Over the years, many BI tool styles have emerged to match the varied ways that business people need to analyze data.
-An understanding of BI tool categories and styles is needed in order to match your analytical needs with the appropriate tools.
+An understanding of these categories and styles is vital in order to meet an enterprise's analytical needs and reap the benefits of BI tools.

-BI analytics tools can be grouped into three broad categories that each support various BI styles and capabilities:
+BI analytics tools fall into three broad categories, and each supports various BI styles and capabilities.

 Guided analysis and reporting.
-This category includes the traditional BI styles that businesspeople have been using for years to perform recurring analyses of specific data.
-Examples include a vice president of sales examining the sales pipeline, a marketing manager comparing the performance of various marketing campaigns or a chief financial officer analyzing an enterprise's financial key performance indicators.
+This category includes the traditional BI styles that business people have been using for years to perform recurring analysis of specific data.
+Examples include a vice president examining the sales pipeline, a marketing manager comparing marketing campaign performance or a chief financial officer analyzing an enterprise's financial key performance indicators.

-Years ago, this category was limited to predefined, static reports, but now business users can select, filter, compare, visualize and analyze data using a variety of tool types.
-The underlying assumption in this BI tool category is that the data set and the metrics used will be predefined, but the analysis itself may vary based on the immediate needs of the information consumer when performing that analysis.
+Years ago, this category was limited to predefined, static reports, but now, business users can select, filter, compare, visualize and analyze data using many types of tool.
+The underlying assumption of this BI tool category is that the data set and the metrics are predefined, but the analysis varies based on the consumer's immediate information needs.

 The BI tool styles in this category include: